MinaPecheux/BlenderPlugins/README.md

 ## How to use these Blender plugins?

-To install these plugins to your Blender, simply download the Python file, then open your Preferences panel and go to the add-ons section.
+To install any of these plugins to your Blender, simply download the Python file, then open your Preferences panel and go to the add-ons section.

 Now, click on the "Install" button and pick the file on your computer.